 Guest author: Bhakti Shah | Manager |Ivoclar Vivadent Marketing (India) Private Limited

-With over 5000 dental laboratories and 297 dental institutes, the Indian dental market is vast and it is predicted that India will be one of the largest single-country markets for dental products and materials.
+With over 5000 dental laboratories and 297 dental institutes, the Dental Industry in India is vast and it is predicted that India will be one of the largest single-country markets for dental products and materials.
 The dental market is expected to have a growth rate of 20-30 %, with investment groups building multispecialty hospitals offering general dentistry and specialist treatments.